A Drive to a Kill…

 I’d read that Hudson and Susan Saint James, who had played Sally McMillan, had had one of those delightfully credible on-screen chemistries in their leading roles.
 This is more than evident in this episode as on-screen love interests.
 They had a sweet, loving and amiable rapport and banter.
 They were a credible romantic couple and this seen despite the large gap in their ages.

 The pair were seen to be romantic and loving, but this not to the at time irritating extremes of that married couple in Hart to Hart.
 But the McMillans are seen in a sweet more endearing way, making this particular loved up married couple more credible.
-When watching Hart to Hart as a kid I always longed for them to have a fight as they seemed way to loved up.
+When watching Hart to Hart as a kid I always longed for them to have a fight as they seemed way too loved up.

-Hudson and Saint James were supportive to each other on-screen.
+Hudson and Saint James were supportive of each other on-screen.
 Both shone as individuals and a team in the dramatic parts of the episode in their scenes together and with the others in the cast.
 It is a shame that Saint James wasn’t cast as Sally for what would be the final season.

 I certainly enjoyed watching this on-screen couple more than watching Hudson without her in McMillan.
 McMillan was the sixth and final series and made without Susan Saint James as Sally.
 This character dying off-screen and then the series retitled.
 I also adored their rapport with the remainder of the established cast.
 They had all a lovely believable rapport as a team.
 It was sad to learn that this on-screen team didn’t stay together for this entire series.